-Someone who is Kapha-predominant will most likely not experience disturbed sleep in a new setting or become anxious when encountering bumps on the road to Aunt Verna’s house.
-Likewise, the Kapha dosha in a Vata- or Pitta-predominant person typically won’t be the first dosha to get out of balance.
+Someone who is Kapha-predominant will most likely not experience disturbed sleep in a new setting or become anxious when a flight is delayed.
 However, taking care of Kapha, no matter what your doshic makeup, is important to enjoying your summertime excursions and adventures.

 The effects of eating on vacation can trigger Kapha aggravation.
 Road trips and vacations often lay out a new smorgasbord of tempting and tasty foods.
 Part of the fun of being on vacation is to treat ourselves and indulge in foods not regularly eaten.
 However, over-indulging creates problems.
 Overeating fried foods at family reunions and rich entrées at four-star restaurants can stress Kapha dosha in the digestive system and sinuses.

 In balance, Kledaka Kapha (one of the subdoshas) in the stomach contributes to steady, smooth, and stable digestion.
 When imbalanced, digestion can become slow and sluggish.
 This happens when too many heavy, sweet foods are consumed.